-Islands of Stability: Towards a Theoretical Framework.
-Working Paper (with Gareth Stansfield).
+Islands of Stability: A Conceptual Framework (with Gareth Stansfield).

 I organized the panel “Beating the Odds: Local Peacebuilding in Conflict-Affected Countries” for the 60th ISA Annual Convention in Toronto, Canada from March 27th-30th, 2019.